cisebaba/ourspace/docs/apis.md

 ```

 POST/GET/forum - this displays and allows authorized users to post a comment on a post, and the author (which can be anonymous).
 When there is a comment, there is an automated datetime stamp.
-DELETE a forum comment - able to delete an forum post from database
+DELETE a post comment - able to delete an forum post from database
-UPDATE a forum comment - update an forum post
+UPDATE a post comment - update an forum post

 ## Forum Post Upvote